Alexi-Micinski/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

+  The month of May is the best month to launch a theater campaign, as it has the highest number of successful campaigns.
+The month of October is the worst month to launch a theater campaign as it has the highest number of failed campaigns compared to sucessful campaigns.

 - What can you conclude about the Outcomes based on Goals?

+  The most successful outcomes based on goals for plays are for goals below 4,999 and between 35,000 and 44,999 dollars.
+Clearly having a low goal is easy to achieve.
+Above the low goal range though, goals between the ranges including 35,000 to 44,999 dollars seems to be a successful range.

 - What are some limitations of this dataset?

+  The datasets give direction towards what months and what goals might give succussful or failed campaigns, but they do not explain why or take other factors into account.
+For example, do theater campaigns tend to fail in October because of the time of year or because those plays happen to also have goals that are too high, etc.

 - What are some other possible tables and/or graphs that we could create?

+  It would be useful to plot mean goals based on launch date and compare the results to that of outcomes based on launch date.
+This would give more insight to why campaigns fail in certain months.